IntelPython/container-images/README.md

 # container-images

-Dockerfiles for building docker images
+Dockerfiles and build contexts for building docker images

 There is 1 subdirectory for every image to build.
+Dockerfiles and build contexts are generated from jinja2 templates in tpls directory.
+The images.py script generates the files, and can also be used to build docker images and to test them.
+To see more info do:

+        python images.py --help

 ## testing